Wednesday, July 22, 2009

 Whew...now that we have that cleared up, let's focus in on What to Do When Your Friend Loses a Baby:

 1) Assume nothing.
 Listen and find out what the situation really is from your friend's perspective.
 Is she disappointed?
 Depressed?
 Devastated?
 Traumatized?
-Your perception is not their reality.
+Your perception is not necessarily reality.
 Find out what the loss means to your friend and act accordingly.

 2) You can't go wrong in saying "I'm sorry for your loss".